Parent Pay Parent Pay Search this website Open Mobile menu

 • Understand the four different parts of any computer system

-• Understand how to write a basic algorithm
+• Understand how to write an algorithm involving sequence and selection

-• Understand how to annotate basic Python code
+• Understand how to recognise features of Python code

-• Understand how to write basic Python code
+• Understand how to write Python code to use sequence and selection

 Secondary Storage